 - I have personal property in the works.
 We’re currently in the process of buying a 3-bedroom home with an office, a 3-car garage and an amazing pool in the one of the BEST neighborhoods in the town.

 After reading my splurges, you can see that my husband and I enjoy life; that at 27 years old, my husband and I are LIVING life up!
-Would you guess that we own 5 houses, with another 2 planned by June 2015?
+Would you guess that we own 5 houses, with another 2 planned in the next 3 months?
 That during our 5 years of marriage, I have only worked a “professional full time position” for less than half of the time?